 - Fellows are expected to make a presentation about the project at the conclusion of the Fellowship.

 - Fellows are expected to engage with Library staff so that staff will be able to benefit from their research.

 - Any publications, outcomes or media coverage that result from the Fellowship must prominently acknowledge the support of the State Library of NSW and the Fellowship.

 - Fellows are expected to contribute to State Library of NSW print and online publications.

-- Fellows are expected to submit, to the Mitchell Librarian, a four-page summary of their completed project, copies of any research outcomes (presentations and publications) and a bibliography which will be published on the Library's website.
+- Fellows are expected to submit, to the Mitchell Librarian, a summary of their completed project, copies of any research outcomes (presentations and publications) and a bibliography or list of resources which will be published on the Library's website.